Kinetic Inductance of Few-Layer NbSe$_2$ in the Two-Dimensional Limit: Acknowledgements

 \section{Acknowledgements}

 The authors thank Shoumik D. Chowdhury, Aziza Almanakly, Lamia Ateshian, David Rower, Xirui Wang, Xueqiao Wang, and the device packaging team at MIT Lincoln Laboratory for their assistance in measurement, fabrication, and packaging.
 This work was carried out in part using the MIT.nano's facilities.
 This research was funded in part by the US Army Research Office grant no.~W911NF-22-1-0023, by the National Science Foundation grant no. 2412810 and no.~OMA-1936263, by the Air Force Office of Scientific Research grant no.~FA2386-21-1-4058, and under Air Force Contract No.~FA8702-15-D-0001.
 S.Z. acknowledges support from the Lisa Su (1990) Fellowship awarded by the EECS Department at MIT as well as the Faculty for the Future Fellowship from the Schlumberger Foundation.
 T. W. and P. K. acknowledge support from DOE contract DE-SC0012260.
 M.H. is supported by an appointment to the Intelligence Community Postdoctoral Research Fellowship Program at the Massachusetts Institute of Technology, administered by Oak Ridge Institute for Science and Education (ORISE) through an interagency agreement between the U.S. Department of Energy and the Office of the Director of National Intelligence (ODNI).
 D. R-L. acknowledges support from the Rafael del Pino Foundation.
-R.C. and A.K.D acknowledge support from the U.S. Department of Energy, Office of Science National Quantum Information Science Research Center's Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
+R.C. and A.K.D. acknowledge support from the U.S. Department of Energy, Office of Science National Quantum Information Science Research Center's Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
+R.C. and A.K.D. contributed to this work by performing low-frequency Raman spectroscopy measurements to determine the layer number/thickness of thin NbSe$_2$ flakes from shear-mode frequency analysis, and this contribution was supported by C2QA.
 K.W. and T.T. acknowledge support from the JSPS KAKENHI (Grant Numbers 21H05233 and 23H02052), the CREST (JPMJCR24A5), JST, and the World Premier International Research Center Initiative (WPI), MEXT, Japan.
-P.J-H. acknowledges support by the National Science Foundation (DMR-1809802), the Gordon and Betty Moore Foundation’s EPiQS Initiative through Grant No. GBMF9463, the Fundacion Ramon Areces, and the CIFAR Quantum Materials program.
+P.J-H. acknowledges support by the Air Force Office of Scientific Research (AFOSR) grant FA9550-21-1-0319, the Office of Naval Research (ONR) grant N000142412440, the MIT/Microsystem Technology Laboratories, Samsung Semiconductor Research Fund, the Gordon and Betty Moore Foundation’s EPiQS Initiative through Grant No. GBMF9463, the Fundacion Ramon Areces, and the CIFAR Quantum Materials program.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U.S. Air Force or the U.S. Government.